 Number: HB 1846

-HB 1846 contains multiple provisions related to the enforcement of existing laws regulating abortion.
+HB 1846 contained multiple provisions related to the enforcement of existing laws regulating abortion.

 Abortion Misconduct Whistleblower Protection Act

-The bill would prohibit abortion clinics from retaliating against an employee who discloses information related to misconduct, improper patient care, or violation of federal and state laws related to regulation of abortion clinics.
+The bill would have prohibited abortion clinics from retaliating against an employee who discloses information related to misconduct, improper patient care, or violation of federal and state laws related to regulation of abortion clinics.

-This bill would require abortion clinics and doctors who refer a woman for abortion services out-of-state to provide the informed consent materials required by Missouri law.
-If the referral is not made in person, the printed department materials must be mailed to the woman seeking the referral.
+This bill would have required abortion clinics and doctors who refer a woman for abortion services out-of-state to provide the informed consent materials required by Missouri law.
+If the referral was not made in person, the printed department materials must have been mailed to the woman seeking the referral.

-This bill would require every hospital to maintain and make available to the public a list of all physicians currently having clinical privileges at that hospital.
+This bill would have required every hospital to maintain and make available to the public a list of all physicians currently having clinical privileges at that hospital.

-The bill would also require that the state Department of Health and Senior Services do an annual on-site inspection and investigation of any ambulatory surgical center operated for the purpose of performing or inducing any second or third trimester abortions or five or more first trimester abortions per month.
-The department would be required to make its inspection and investigation reports available to the public with redactions of information not subject to disclosure under the law.
+The bill would have also required that the state Department of Health and Senior Services do an annual on-site inspection and investigation of any ambulatory surgical center operated for the purpose of performing or inducing any second or third trimester abortions or five or more first trimester abortions per month.
+The department would have been required to make its inspection and investigation reports available to the public with redactions of information not subject to disclosure under the law.

 According to Planned Parenthood Advocates in Missouri: